poroping/terraform-provider-fortios/docs/data-sources/vpnssl_settings.md

 * `reqclientcert` - Enable/disable to require client certificates for all SSL-VPN users.
 * `route_source_interface` - Enable to allow SSL-VPN sessions to bypass routing and bind to the incoming interface.
 * `saml_redirect_port` - SAML local redirect port in the machine running FortiClient (0 - 65535).
 0 is to disable redirection on FGT side.
+* `server_hostname` - Server hostname for HTTPS.
+When set, will be used for SSL VPN web proxy host header for any redirection.
 * `servercert` - Name of the server certificate to be used for SSL-VPNs.
 * `source_address_negate` - Enable/disable negated source address match.
 * `source_address6_negate` - Enable/disable negated source IPv6 address match.